-There’s a restaurant and bar at Brekka, and during dinner, you can have your pick of the á la Carte menu.
+There’s a restaurant and bar at Brekka which is open daily, serving breakfast and dinner.
 Packed lunches available.
 There’s a porch by the restaurant, as well as a sitting room with a TV, where guests have access to computers with ADSL.

 Service and recreation